ibm-cloud-docs/event-notifications/en-create-topic.md

 If your chosen source is an **API source** , then you can only add the "Advanced Conditions" rule to your topic.
 {: note}

 If your chosen source is a **Periodic Timer Source** , then refer [here](/docs/event-notifications?topic=event-notifications-en-periodic-timer) for steps to set rules for your topic.

+Step 2 created a topic, step 3 provisions optional custom rules for the topic.
+{: note}

 1. Click **Add a condition**.